 - Set up Access Groups to give users access to specific groups of jobs without adding them to the hiring team.
 You'll need to configure some Org fields first.

 - Add a custom hiring role to the list of available hiring team roles.

 If you'd like to set up SSO for your company, see our SSO documentation at dev.smartrecruiters.com, or contact Support for assistance.

 Want to add Access groups, custom hiring roles, or SSO to your Corporate plan?
 Talk to your Customer Success Manager about our Configuration pack.

 As an Admin, you can customize how your hiring team uses SmartRecruiters using various features and fields.

-If you plan to set up a large number fields, you can set dependencies between Job and Org fields and their values to help your hiring managers and recruiters to quickly, accurately, and easily choose the right values for each job.
+Global plan customers who want to set up a large number fields can set dependencies between Job and Org fields and their values to help your hiring managers and recruiters to quickly, accurately, and easily choose the right values for each job.

 SmartRecruiters makes it easy to manage and assign screening questions to applications to help you select the right candidates and report on candidate demographics for diversity and compliance reporting.